mjbhobe/dl-pytorch/Tutorial.md

 Epoch ( 99/100): (364/364) -> loss: 0.0496 - acc: 0.9891 - val_loss: 0.0974 - val_acc: 0.9688
 Epoch (100/100): (364/364) -> loss: 0.0489 - acc: 0.9891 - val_loss: 0.0971 - val_acc: 0.9688
 ```
-Notice that metrics are now being tracked for the `training` data & labels as well as the `cross-validation` data and labels (values preceedes by `val_`)
+Notice that metrics are now being tracked for the `training` dataset _as well as_ the `cross-validation` dataset (metrics for the cross-validation datasets are marked with `val_`, e.g. `val_loss` is loss for the validation dataset)

 ### Using a _decicated_ validation dataset
-Sometimes validation data & labels are available in separate Numpy arrays (let's say we call these `X_val` and `y_val` for the data and labels respectively).
+Sometimes a separate validation dataset is available (e.g. in separate Numpy arrays - let's say we call these `X_val` and `y_val` for the data and labels respectively).
 To use these, make the following change to the `fit(...)` call, as shown below:

 ```python
 hist = model.fit(X_train, y_train, epochs=100, batch_size=16,